ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/ongoing-tasks/etl/basics.markdown

 ### Load

-* Loading the results to the target destination is the last stage.
+ Loading the results to the target destination is the last stage.

-* Note: In contrast to Replication, ETL is a push-only process that _writes_ data to the destination whenever documents from the relevant collections were changed.
-Existing entries on the target will always be _overwritten_.

-* Updates are implemented by executing consecutive DELETEs and INSERTs.
+ Updates are implemented by executing consecutive DELETEs and INSERTs.
-  When a document is modified, the delete command is sent before the new data is inserted,
-  and both are processed under the same transaction on the destination side.
+ When a document is modified, the delete command is sent before the new data is inserted, and both are processed under the same transaction on the destination side.
  This applies to both ETL types.

-* There are two exceptions to this behavior:
+ There are two exceptions to this behavior:

  * In RavenDB ETL, when documents are loaded to **the same** collection there is no need to send DELETE because the document on the other side has the same identifier and it will just update it.
  * in SQL ETL you can configure to use inserts only, which is a viable option for append-only systems.

+{NOTE:Note}
+In contrast to Replication, ETL is a push-only process that _writes_ data to the destination whenever documents from the relevant collections were changed.
+Existing entries on the target will always be _overwritten_.
+{NOTE/}

 {PANEL/}